 This page in the Religions section (now archived) of the BBC web site has a short article on Sharia, with suggestions for further reading.
 After an introduction, and a section by Faraz Rabbani explaining the Islamic philosophy underpinning Sharia, Ruqaiyyah Waris Maqsood, a British Muslim, gives a personal view of some common questions.

-The Centre of Islamic and Middle Eastern Law (CIMEL), at the School of Oriental and African Studies, University of London, promotes the study and understanding of Islamic law and modern Middle East legal systems.
+The Centre of Islamic and Middle Eastern Law (CIMEL), at SOAS, University of London, promotes the study and understanding of Islamic law and modern Middle East legal systems.
 The site includes reading lists for the study of Islamic law and a list of publications which have resulted from CIMEL’s conferences and lecture series.
 Some documents are reproduced on the site.
 Also accessible here is information and materials relating to the ‘Honour Crimes’ Project (2000-2005), which was jointly co-ordinated by CIMEL and INTERIGHTS.